Life-Experimentalist/SignLanguageDetector/README.md

 4. Real-time Inference (inference_classifier.py)
 5. An Interactive CLI tool for training operations (interactive_cli.py)
 6. A Flask web application (app.py)

+The training component can be used for any hand gesture recognition, not limited to sign language.

 ## Directory Structure